abbydarda/sosmed/README.md

 ```
 php artisan serve
 ```
-### Retrieve Client ID and Client Secret for the Authorizatien
+### Retrieve Client ID and Client Secret for the Authorization

 You can retrieve the client ID and client secret with use this command